ecnepsnai/otto/docs/script.md

 # Scripts

-A script is configured on the Otto server and is executed on the Otto client.
+A script is configured on the Otto server and is executed on the Otto agent.
 Scripts can be in any executable format as long as the executable itself requires only the first and only parameter being the path to the script.

 For example: `bash <script>`, `python <python file>`.

-An Otto client can run multiple scripts in parallel, and scripts can be aborted by the user during execution.
+An Otto agent can run multiple scripts in parallel, and scripts can be aborted by the user during execution.
 Aborted scripts are killed with SIGTERM.

 ## Environment Variables